AUAP/AP2018/all_miniex/mini_ex2.md

 **Tasks:**
 1. Make sure you have read Goriunova's text: Goriunova, Oga.
 Fun and Software: Exploring Pleasure, Paradox and Pain in Computing.
 Bloomsbury Academic, 2014, pp.1-19.(see weekly ref list)
 2. Design a program that expresses and addresses Goriunova's notion of fun by using basic shapes primarily. (it is ok to be simple, and it is ok to draw something static.
-Just explore the wild)
+Perhaps you can try to implement from scratch by thinking about what you want and what you want to show)
 3. Upload your program/result to your own Github account under a folder called **mini_ex2**.
 (Make sure your program can be run on a web browser)
 4. Create a readme file (README.md) and upload to the same mini_ex2 directory (see [this](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for editing the README).
 The readme file should contain the followings:
 - A screenshot of your program